 By Nicole K. Phinopoulou*

-The European Commission (EC) is convinced of the possibilities and prospects of the social economy, hence during the 2014-2020 programming period it allocated around €2.5 billion through its budget to support the social economy, an amount which will increase further in the period 2021-2027.
+Recognizing the potential and prospects of the Social Economy during the 2014-2020 programming period, the EU allocated around €2.5 billion through its budget to support it–an amount which will be further increased in the 2021-2027 period.

 The bulk of the ESF + EU budget is designed and implemented as a partnership between the European Commission, national and regional authorities, social partners and stakeholders with an approach of “shared management”.

 In the context of the efforts to build a strengthened sustainable operating model (Sustainability) and business responsibility (Corporate Responsibility), the EU Member States, including Cyprus, have committed to facilitating entrepreneurship.
 It is a key pillar of the Government’s development policy (Sustainable Finance) and is expected to contribute to improving the competitiveness of the economy and the business environment, as well as to the creation of jobs.

 SE is characterized as Europe’s development vehicle for addressing the crucial social problems of structural unemployment and poverty.
 At the same time, SE can be added to the toolbox of solutions for strengthening economic activity and local development; dealing with the issues of ecology, education, and health; mitigating inequalities, and supporting vulnerable social groups.
 SE is a distinct form of entrepreneurship that aims to achieve a social goal, through the creation of social value.

 SEs are established by people who hold the vision and perseverance to achieve the goal of social change and the attainment of lasting solutions.
 These individuals apply basic principles of Entrepreneurship in the operation of their organisations.
 A critical element that separates ‘social’ from traditional businesses is their main goal.
 SEs aim at solving specific social problems and not necessarily at achieving a positive economic result–they use the latter as a means for the success of their purpose.